San Pedro Garza García: Government

-The current Municipal President (Mayor) of San Pedro is Miguel Treviño de Hoyos, an independent candidate.
+The current Municipal President (Mayor) of San Pedro is Mauricio Fernandez, a candidate of PAN (National Action Party).

 San Pedro Garza Garcia was founded in 1596.
 The land was converted into a large plantation called "Los Nogales" which produced crops like corn, wheat, and beans.

 During the 18th century, the plantation often went by the name of "San Pedro", in honor of Saint Peter.

-The city was not elevated to the status of "Villa" (Village) until December 14, 1882, when it was given the name Garza García, in honor of the governor of Nuevo León, Genaro Garza García.
+The city was elevated to the status of "Villa" (town) on December 14, 1882, when it was given the name Garza García, in honor of the governor of Nuevo León, Genaro Garza García.

-It was not until 1988 that the mayor at the time, Alejandro Chapa Salazar gave the city its current name, adding the reference to what it was called centuries before.
+In 1988, the mayor at the time, Alejandro Chapa Salazar, gave the city its current name, adding the reference to what it was called centuries before.

 Education

 Higher education

 The city is home to the Catholic university, Universidad de Monterrey (UDEM), which offers bachelor's degree and master's degree programs.
 The Instituto Tecnológico de Estudios Superiores de Monterrey (ITESM) has two of its graduate schools in San Pedro.
 The Escuela de Graduados en Administración y Dirección de Empresas (EGADE), ITESM's Graduate School of Business, and the Escuela de Graduados en Administración y Política Pública (EGAP), the Graduate School of Politics and Public Administration.
 Both campuses are located in Valle Oriente.
 There are no public universities in San Pedro.